Skip to content

 Kara Kane Education Director

 Kara Kane has been a musician, IT consultant, teaching artist and now arts administrator.
 She earned her BA double majoring in Music and Sociology at Rice University.
-Kara started her career as an IT consultant and worked for Ernst & Young, LLP, Continental Airlines and Northwestern University.
-She returned to Rice for a MM in voice and continued her studies at festivals in Aspen, Salzburg, and Rome.
+Kara started her career as an IT consultant and worked for Ernst & Young, LLP, Continental Airlines, and Northwestern University, where she also earned a certificate in Executive Management from the Kellogg School of Management.
+She returned to Rice’s Shepherd School for a MM in voice and continued her studies at festivals in Aspen, Salzburg, Rome, and at Songfest.
 After being a member of the Aldeburgh Music’s Britten-Pears Young Artist Programme in their Education Residency, she found her niche as a teaching artist and arts administrator.
 Kara was the Director of Education for Chicago Opera Theater, taught as an adjunct voice instructor at University of Notre Dame, and serves as a teaching artist with Classical Kids Music Education’s Music Inspires! outreach program in the Chicago Public Schools.
 Kara resides in South Bend with her husband and three kids.

 Board of Directors